 The equation of the line can be written in 2 ways.
 The standard way is

-Any point on the line with specific and specific satisfies
+Any point on the line with speciﬁc and speciﬁc satisfy

 where is a diﬀerential element of the line

-It would be simpler to express the above integral in terms of and .
+It is simpler to express the above integral in terms of and .
 To do that, a trick is used with the help of the delta function.
 The above integral can be written as

 The result of the above radon transform is one numerical value.
 It is the line integral value.
 We can imagine a projection line into which we accumulate the result of these line integrals as follows